 Applicants seeking SSI benefits may find the process confusing and frustrating.
-If you fail to provide proof of a disability or other eligibility requirement, the agency may deny the application even if you meet those requirements.
+If you fail to provide proof of disability or other eligibility requirements, the agency may deny your application.
 In many instances, you must follow through with several appeals before receiving benefits.

-An experienced SSI attorney may assist with the Sandy Springs SSI application process.
-Legal advocates familiar with the process understand how to fulfill agency requirements and can present evidence regarding qualifications persuasively to help reach a positive result.
+An experienced disability advocate can provide insight on the Sandy Springs SSI application process.
+Social Security disability representatives who are familiar with the process understand how to fulfill the SSA’s requirements and can help you present evidence at a hearing, if necessary.
 Call today to learn more.